joseck0510/meal_planner/design_sprint_notes.md

 ==========================================

 ## Customer
-* Health minded individuals who cook from recipes
+* Individuals who cook from recipes
-* Family event planner
-* Gym bunnies
 * People planning on a budget

 ## Problems